officialgazette/big-picture/README.md

 > [!NOTE]
 > The following overview describes in particular the existing artifacts themselves, to the extent that they are relevant to the future solution.
 On the other hand, it also describes aspects of the future solution on a less technical level.
 >
-> The individual components cannot run independently
+> Please note: The individual components can only be limited runned independently.

-## domain driven design perspective
+## A domain driven design perspective
 In the sense of a **strategic domain driven design** approach (DDD), the official gazette ecosystem consists of several domains, whereby the primary goal of the core domain is the publication of legally binding announcements.